HubSpot/Singularity/Docs/reference/container-options.md

   - `LOG_DIR`: The log directory that SingularityExecutor will use for logrotating/uploading/etc, generally mapped to `/mnt/mesos/sandbox/logs` in the container
 - The Docker working directory will be set to the `taskAppDirectory` in the Mesos sandbox
 - The container name will be a configured prefix (`se-` by default) and the the task id (`SingularityExcutorCleanup` uses this to optionally clean up old contaienrs that are managed by Singularity)
-- SingularityExecutor will explicitly try to pull the image (ie, must be from a repository reachable by the slave)
+- SingularityExecutor will explicitly try to pull the image (ie, must be from a repository reachable by the agent)

 Here is an example deploy you can use with the [docker-compose](../development/developing-with-docker.md) setup to get you started: